LawrenceBaatjies/LawrenceBaatjies/README.md

  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="60"> A little more about me...
- <h3>I'm a Husband, Father, A Student Aspiring to become a Full Stack Web Developer!</h3>
+ <h3>I'M A Husband, A Father, And A Student Aspiring To Become A Full Stack Web Developer!</h3>
 <br />

 - 🔭 I just Finished my Node.js course.